JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_markdown.md

 Put the creation date and current date the same and make it the creation date of the file.
 The time is not relevant.

 In tags you have to put labels, separated by commas, that have been established for that book.
-Normally “Chief Editors” decide which are the most appropriate tags, so they can be left blank and then filled in all at once in all files of the book.
+Normally “Editors-in-Chief” decide which are the most appropriate tags, so they can be left blank and then filled in all at once in all files of the book.

 ### Author